valesbc/blog/_posts/2015-2-22-testimonials.md

 "This website is illustrative, sassy, honest, funny, totally innovative, definitely a diamond in the rough, a rising star" - Yisbel Peña Times

 "I really like what Valeria has done here.
 The design of the page is great; a simple white background that makes everything else pop out.
 The headlines of her post are so interesting they make you want to read the whole post.
 Everything is well written so it's easy to read and understand.
 While reading, I learned a few things such as how to use negative space in drawings.
 Also, her art is very good and I am sure she will get even better as time goes on.
 I would recommend Valeria as a graphic designer any day of the week.
-She is pretty talented and a hard worker as well."
+She is pretty talented and a hard worker as well."- Envoy Bodden
-- Envoy Bodden